25 Gilded Age Books to Read

 Book Summary

-Based on the true rags-to-riches story of Arabella Huntington.
-At the age of just 17, she was working at a gambling parlor in Richmond, Virginia, when she met Collis Huntington.
+This novel is based on the true rags-to-riches story of Arabella Huntington.
+At the age of 17, she was working at a gambling parlor in Richmond, Virginia, where she met Collis Huntington.
 Thirty years her senior, Huntington was a railroad baron and self-made millionaire.
 Although he was married, he was drawn to Arabella both for her beauty and her temperament.

 Arabella had always been determined to escape her impoverished background, and with the help of Huntington, she moves to New York City, where she poses as a genteel, wealthy Southern widow.
 With his seed money and her own shrewd investing instincts and business acumen, Arabella began to amass a fortune that would eventually make her the wealthiest self-made woman in the Gilded Age.